Ankr-network/ankr-docs/pages/staking/defi/liquidity-pools.md

 # Liquidity pools
-Visiting [Ankr DeFi Dashboard](https://www.ankr.com/staking/defi/), you will see dashboard where you can enable the **Liquidity pool** filter.
+Visiting [Ankr DeFi Dashboard](https://www.ankr.com/staking/defi/), you will see a dashboard where you can enable the **Liquidity pool** filter.

-This filter allows you to see all the integrated opportunities to make profit providing liquidity on DEXs and getting a % of the swapping commissions when users swap their tokens using the pool.
+The filter allows you to see all the integrated opportunities to make profit, providing liquidity on DEXs and getting a % of the swapping commissions when users swap their tokens using the pool.

 Liquidity pairs in the listed liquidity pools usually contain a native token and a corresponding Liquid Staking token.
 For example, ETH/aETHb or ETH/aETHc.